google.com, pub-0733141238962315, DIRECT, f08c47fec0942fa0

 Disclaimer: Check with the rental companies before you book a car.
 All information here is based on personal research or experience.
 This is not considered legal advice.
 Do your own research before making any plans.

-1. Rent a driver and car instead.
+1. Travel like a real pro: Rent a driver and car instead.
 With the recent surge in the use of car services (in addition to the traditional taxis), renting a driver and car has become very popular.
 If you have a group, it might even be cheaper.
 Renting a driver (perhaps along with a tour guide) can take the fear out of driving in an unfamiliar city, state or country.
 This can be arranged before you arrive at your destination or with the hotel's concierge.
 If you are renting a house or apartment, check out the tourist information booths (the official ones) for suggestions.

 Cozumel, Mexico